 MCOT serves adults, adolescents, and children who are experiencing a behavioral health (mental health and/or substance use) crisis regardless of their funding source or ability to pay.
 MCOT offers short term crisis intervention and prevention services utilizing strength-based, solution-focused, culturally competent, trauma-informed, and recovery-oriented interventions.
 Anyone who is physically located in Skagit, Island, San Juan, and Whatcom counties is eligible for MCOT services.
 The program serves individuals experiencing a behavioral health crisis, or individuals in a pre-crisis situation that seems to be deteriorating and, without intervention, could result in a behavioral health crisis.

 Approach to care

-MCOT consists of a team of behavioral health professionals, including mental health professionals, certified peer counselors, and chemical dependency professionals collaborating with the individual in crisis and their family members to develop a plan to get through the current crisis, manage future crises, and move towards recovery.
+MCOT consists of a team of behavioral health providers, including mental health professionals, certified peer counselors, and substance use disorder professionals collaborating with the individual in crisis and their family members and/or support network to develop a plan to get through the current crisis, manage future crises, and move towards recovery.

 The goal of the MCOT team is to support members of the community through a behavioral health crisis, in the least restrictive manner possible.